The Bernedoodle is a cross between a Poodle and Bernese Mountain Dog.

 Because crossbreeding is a newer practice, the Bernedoodle is a fresh addition to the dog world.

-Luckily, we are able to learn more about him and what to expect by taking a look at the histories of his purebred parents.
+Luckily, we are able to learn more about Bernedoodles and what to expect by taking a look at the histories of its purebred parents.

 Origins of the Poodle

 Today, the Poodle is the national dog of France.
-But did you know he was originally bred in Germany nearly 400 years ago?
-Back then, the Poodle was best known for his skills in duck hunting!
+But did you know it was originally bred in Germany nearly 400 years ago?
+Back then, the Poodle was best known for its skills in duck hunting!

 In fact, that’s where the Poodle’s famous haircut came from.
-Utilized today mostly in show, the Poodle’s flamboyant coat style was originally designed for practical reasons.
+Used mostly as show dogs today, the Poodle’s flamboyant coat style originally had a very practical purpose.

-The complex poms on his head, tail, chest, and legs were meant to help him swim more swiftly.
-They would also help protect the more sensitive parts of his body while he hunted in freezing waters.
+The poms on a Poodle’s head, tail, chest, and legs were meant to help them swim well.
+In addition, they would also help protect the more sensitive parts of the Poodle’s body while hunting in freezing waters.

-It wasn’t long before the Poodle became known for more than just his hunting skills.
-Soon he was regaling audiences in the circus with his stunning coat.
-But it wasn’t just his beauty that had people mesmerized!
+It wasn’t long before the Poodle became known for more than just good hunting skills.
+Soon, they were popular in circuses.
+But it wasn’t just beauty that earned this pooch a spot in the limelight!

-The Poodle is incredibly intelligent and quick to pick up tricks, so he was the perfect addition to theatrical acts.
+Namely, the Poodle is incredibly intelligent and quick to pick up tricks, so was the perfect addition to theatrical acts.

-Considering where the Poodle began, it’s safe to say he’s had a rags-to-riches history.
+The Poodle certainly has lived a rags-to-riches story.
 But what about the Bernese Mountain Dog?

 Let’s find out!